-Have fun trying these traditional Italian cream dessert recipes and taste the amazing results.
+Have fun making a traditional Italian panna cotta recipe and taste the creamy results.
 Just thinking about a genuine panna cotta (pronounced pun-nuh cot-tuh) cooked cream dessert gets the taste buds salivating.

-These Old World desserts are creamy smooth and totally delicious.
+These Old World molded desserts are creamy smooth and totally delicious.
 And they're easy to make too.
-Make a delectable treat for someone special, or just treat yourself.
+Make a delectable treat for someone special, or simply treat yourself.

 The Cook's Decameron (1905)